Water from Your Eyes discography

 Water from Your Eyes is an American indie pop band originating from Chicago, Illinois.
 Water from Your Eyes has released seven studio albums, five extended plays (EPs), one remix album, 12 singles, three promotional singles and ten music videos.
 Water from Your Eyes would later relocate to Brooklyn, New York.

-They released their first album Long Days, No Dreams in 2017 through Sooper Records.
+They released their debut studio album album Long Days, No Dreams in 2017 through Sooper Records.
 A year later, in 2018, the duo released their second album titled All a Dance, with a theme described from the viewpoint of side characters.
 The duo released their third album Somebody Else's Song in 2019, which received a generally positive review from Pitchfork.
 The band would later release Structure (2021).

 In 2022, Al Nardo joined as second guitarist, followed by Bailey Wollowitz as drummer in 2023.
 Water from Your Eyes had signed with Matador Records in 2023 and recorded their sixth album Everyone's Crushed, later releasing it in May 2023.
 They would later release a remix version titled Crushed by Everyone in November 2023.
+In August 2025, their seventh album It's a Beautiful Place would be released.